VKify/vkify-extension/README.en.md

 VKify packs everything VK usually lacks into one extension: your own look, an ad-free feed, private messaging, media downloads and messaging tools.
 Settings open in the popup (10 tabs) or right on the page at `vk.ru/vkify_settings`.
 Press `Ctrl/Cmd + K` for search across every function.

-Everything applies **instantly, with no page reload**: changes are visible while you're still dragging a slider, sync across every open VK tab, and on the next page load your styling kicks in before the first paint — no flash of vanilla VK.
+Appearance and block hiding apply **instantly, with no page reload**: changes are visible while you're still dragging a slider, sync across every open VK tab, and on the next page load your styling kicks in before the first paint — no flash of vanilla VK.
+Changing API ad filtering prompts you to reload the active VK page now or later.

 ### Appearance